fedhere/FASTlab/Latex howto.md

 - If you however want to integrate the citation in the narrative use `\citet{}`: `As discussed in \citet{Ivezic19}` => *As discussed in Ivezić et al. (2019)*.
 - Where you have a parenthetical that also requires a citation use `\citealt{}` instead of `\citep{}` `(as discussed in \citealt{ivezic19})` => *(as discussed in Ivezić et al. 2019)*

-If your paper is extensively discussing Rubin/LSST include the lsst bib file as one of your reference files.
+If your paper is extensively discussing Rubin/LSST include the lsst.bib file as one of your reference files.
 The file is here https://github.com/lsst/lsst-texmf/blob/main/texmf/bibtex/bib/lsst.bib
 <img width="880" alt="Screen Shot 2023-07-22 at 12 19 14 PM" src="https://github.com/fedhere/FASTlab/assets/1696902/6ad15861-ea25-4abc-bb57-b15705e9720e">
+then include lsst.bib as one of your bib files in `\bibliography{references, lsst}'